 Gertrude MyersGertrude was a special education professor at Denver University and then at Northeastern Illinois University in the 70’s and 80’s.
 Gertrude significantly impacted the teacher preparation program and touched many special education teachers in Colorado through her classes and her dedicated work as a CCLD board member.

 Gertrude approached the Council for Learning Disabilities board and the Colorado Department of Education Special Education Services Unit with a plan to raise money to award yearly grants to teachers who were conducting research in their classrooms.
 She envisioned creating resources from foundation and private contributions to give out several awards every year to deserving applicants.
-Over a period of time from the late 80’s until her death in the early 90’s, her dream became reality as the CCLD board developed an active research committee to award yearly grants.
-An account was opened to fund the projects, and a teacher guidebook was developed.
+Over a period of time from the late 80’s until her death in the early 90’s, her dream become reality as the CCLD board developed an active research committee to award yearly grants.
+An account was opened to fund the projects and a teacher guidebook was developed.

 In the Colorado Council for Learning Disabilities Research Project, Gertrude created a legacy.
 When she knew she was dying, she called several CCLD board members to her bedside and made them promise that they would see that the research project continued.
 After her death, Art Myers, Gertrude’s husband, set up a memorial fund for the CCLD Research Project.

 Ellie SmuckerEllie was a special education teacher in Cherry Creek School District in the 1970’s and early 80’s.
-She was not only one of the early LD specialists, but also one of the founding members of the Colorado Council for Learning Disabilities.
+She was not only one of the early LD specialists but also one of the founding members of the Colorado Council for Learning Disabilities.
 She served on the board for several years and was instrumental in bringing the National CLD Conference to Denver in the fall of 1980.
-This provided the opportunity for many CCLD members to meet and acquaint themselves with some of the leaders in the field of Learning Disabilities.
+This provided the opportunity for many CCLD members to meet and get acquainted with some of the leaders in the field of Learning Disabilities.
 This provided the strong base of dedicated officers who built the Colorado chapter into one of the premier CLD branches in the country, a tradition that continues today.